 This spring I took a trip to Asheville, North Carolina with some fabulous ladies.
-Even though it was a short weekend we crammed in quite a bit of fun.
+It was quite a last minute thing so I had to pack our canvas weekender bag in a rush and even though it was a short weekend we crammed in quite a bit of fun!
 My husband’s aunts and mother organized the weekend trip and found a gorgeous home in Black Mountain for us to rent.
-As many cousins and aunts that could make the trip converged on Asheville from several different states for one wonderful weekend.
+As many cousins and aunts that could make the trip converged on Asheville from several different states for one wonderful weekend, looking at different money transfer providers , allowed me to plan for the trip and reassured me that family members in England could transfer us money if we were short whilst on our trip.
 It was so nice to catch up with everyone, and our house was so inviting that we very well could have stayed there the whole time just talking and taking in the views.
 We did venture out though and explored the area a little bit.
-Many of the ladies took a trip to the Biltmore, but I skipped that field trip this time around.
+Many of the ladies took a trip to the Biltmore after wanting to try this service to get over there, but I skipped that field trip this time around.

 Most of my adventures in Asheville involved walking around town with family.
 I did a little shopping, tasted craft brews at some of the awesome breweries, listened to street musicians and tried just a few of the restaurants.
 Asheville is like heaven for those who love all things nature, art, music, food and beer.
 There’s simply too much to see and do.
 Here’s just a glimpse of what I did while visiting Asheville…

 As soon as we arrived in Black Mountain we made a pit stop at the first craft brewery we found.
 Lookout Brewing Company had great small batch craft beer, served mountain style…in a mason jar.

 The view from our house in Black Mountain:

 We visited so many different cool shops in Asheville.
 My favorites were those involving crafty goodness.